Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Results

 Our computations also give insight into the charge structure of the ground-state and current experimental interpretations.
-Using a reference compound approach to assign oxidation states from the valence population density (SM~Sec.~\ref{sec:sm-ox-calib}), most of the Fe's in FeMo-co have some mixed valence character (Fig.~\ref{fig:5}D).
+Using a reference compound approach to assign oxidation states from the valence population density (SM~Sec.~\ref{sec:sm-ox-calib}), most of the Fe's in FeMo-co have some mixed valence character (Fig.~\ref{fig:5}D), which may relate to the low-energy scale associated with different spin isomers, as the charge distributions are similar.
 BS1-BS6 have a wider spread of oxidation states (and thus more localized charges) than BS7-BS10, which, given the low energies of BS7, BS8, and BS10, suggests that the cluster favours delocalized charges.
 However, different common measures of assigning oxidation state lead to different conclusions.
 Figs.~\ref{fig:5}E and \ref{fig:5}F compare the ordering of Fe's (from oxidized to reduced) using the electron density at the nucleus (related to the M\"ossbauer isomer shift) and the Fe valence population.
 These measures are usually assumed (and often found to be) anticorrelated, but we do not find a good anticorrelation in the FeMo-co cluster (see SM~Sec.~\ref{sec:sm-ox-calib} for further discussion).
 What oxidation state we assign the Fe centers experimentally and computationally depends on which part of the atomic density on the ion we are probing, and this may resolve potentially conflicting experimental deductions (see SM~Sec.~\ref{sec:sm-prior-expr}).

 We focus here on using the valence population to assign oxidation state.
 Here, broad features of the ordering are reasonably robust across the spin isomers.
 For example, across the BS7 and BS8 isomers, Fe2, Fe3, Fe4 are more oxidized, while Fe5, Fe6, Fe7 are more reduced.
 The Mo oxidation state is found to be close to Mo(III) (see SM Sec.~\ref{sec:sm-mo-ox-calib}).
 The fluctuation of the Fe oxidation state across the spin isomers also yields an energy scale for shuttling charge across the cofactor.
 For example, in the low-energy BS7-235 and BS8-237 spin isomers, the charge of Fe2 differs by 0.3.
 This sensitivity suggests that the spectroscopic assignment of oxidation state can depend on the conditions under which the cofactor is studied.
 Finally, the energetic accessibility of multiple redox active sites clearly supports the multi-electron functionality of the cofactor.